damien-carcel/ttrss-ansible/README.md

 - mysql: Install and configure native MySQL 5.5
 - php: Install and configure PHP CLI (+ extensions), native 5.6 or 7.0 from added repository
 - composer: Install and configure composer
+- fpm: Install and configure PHP FPM (version 5.6 or 7.0)

 # License